hubyhuby/bleve-search-example/README.md

 <HTML> <H1>BLEVE simple demo.
 Enjoy;)</H1>

 <BR><BR>
 THIS IS A WORK IN PROGRESS<BR> Use at your own risks.
 No warranty of any kind.
-Might arm your kitten.
+Might harm your kitten.
 <BR><BR>AIM: Have a simple <a href=https://github.com/blevesearch/bleve> Bleve search</a> set of example to jump start your app.
 <BR>USAGE: Go run main.go
 <BR>Launch web browser at <a href=http://127.0.0.1:3000/> 127.0.0.1:3000 </a>